Dating sim: History

+One of the first games exclusively centered on dating was Nakayama Miho no Tokimeki High School (1987) released for the Famicom Disk System, about a boy trying to date a girl at his high school who looks like pop idol Miho Nakayama.
+Unlike more modern dating sims, the game's plot is progressed through text choices, and as such plays more like graphical text adventures of the time (similar to games such as Famicom Detective Club.)

-The first game that set the standard for the dating sim genre was Dōkyūsei (1992), which relied more on timed events than dialogue choices.
-However, Tokimeki Memorial (1994) truly popularized dating sims in Japan, in which the player, a high school student has the ability to date a dozen different girls.
-Games such as Sakura Wars and Persona (both series started in 1996) are RPGs with dating sim elements.
+The first game which set the standard for the dating sim genre was Dōkyūsei (1992), which relied more on timed events than dialogue choices.
+Tokimeki Memorial (1994) truly popularized dating sims in Japan, in which the player, a high school student has the ability to date a dozen different girls.
+The goal of the developers was to hearken back to high school days.
+Konami director Akihiko Nagata said "the person who created the game wanted to have experiences like this back in his high school days".
+The game was a strong hit in Japan, with 1.1 million copies by 1996.

+In general, simulation games (such as Tokimeki Memorial) or the train sim like Densha de Go! were more popular in Japan than in America which preferred more action oriented video games.

+Games such as Sakura Wars and Persona (both series started in 1996, the latter would add dating sim elements in 2006) are RPGs with dating sim elements.

 Characteristics

 In a typical dating sim, the player controls a male avatar surrounded by female characters.
 The gameplay involves conversing with a selection of girls, attempting to increase their internal "love meter" through correct choices of dialogue.
 The game lasts for a fixed period of game time, such as one month or three years.
 When the game ends, the player either loses the game if he failed to properly win over any of the girls, or "finishes" one of the girls, often by having sex with her, marrying her (as in Magical Date), and/or achieving eternal love.
 This gives the games more replay value, since the player can focus on a different girl each time, trying to get a different ending.

 Dating sims often revolve almost entirely around relationship-building, usually featuring complex character interactions and branching dialogue trees, and often presenting the player's possible responses word-for-word as the player character would say them.
 Dating sims such as Tokimeki Memorial, and some role-playing games with similar relationship based mechanics to the genre such as Persona, often give choices that have a different number of associated "mood points" which influence a player character's relationship and future conversations with a non-player character.
 These games often feature a day-night cycle with a time scheduling system that provides context and relevance to character interactions, allowing players to choose when and if to interact with certain characters, which in turn influences their responses during later conversations.